coolsoftwaretyler/ogdenstudios.xyz/_posts/deploy-rails-6-to-ec2.md

 Head back to your EC2 Resource console, and find the value listed under Public DNS (IPv4) - then paste that into your browser.

 You should be good to go!
 Congrats!
 You did it!

+Let's set up a domain name for our server
+Capistrano
+Build the app